microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-mam-managedappremediationaction.md

 ---
 title: "managedAppRemediationAction enum type"
-description: "An admin initiated action to be applied on a managed app."
+description: "An admin initiated action to be applied on a managed app."author: "tfitzmac"
 ---

 # managedAppRemediationAction enum type